From 2019 to 2020, the value of globally exported tin appreciated by 8.1%.

 Tin is a key ingredient used to solder microelectronic components to circuit boards.
 Tin can prevent corrosion when coating other metals.

-Applying a continental lens, Asian countries sold the highest dollar worth of exported tin during 2019 with shipments valued at $614 million or approaching two-thirds (61.7%) of the global total.
-In second place were African exporters at 20.6% trailed by one Oceania nation, Australia at 13.1%.
-Smaller percentages came from Europe (2.1%), Latin America (2%) excluding Mexico but including the Caribbean and North America (0.5%).
+Applying a continental lens, Oceania’s Australia sold the highest dollar worth of exported tin during 2020 with shipments valued at $121.3 million or 37.4% of the global total.
+In second place were African exporters at 33.3% trailed by Latin America (12.4%) excluding Mexico but including the Caribbean, and Asia (10%).

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 2609 for tin ores and concentrates.